Tafnab/logavista/README.md

 <p>The status bar at the bottom of the window has a popup listing of log update histories.</p>

 <p>If Logavista becomes hopelessly misconfigured, simply delete the /root/.config/logavistarc file, and the program will create a new one, forgetting all your previous changes.
-If your are running as a non-root user, the configuration file is in $HOME/.config/logavistarc.</p>
+If you are are running as a non-root user, the configuration file is in $HOME/.config/logavistarc.</p>

 ## Soliciting Feedback